-For more information about Sea Kavak Shetland.
+For more information about Sea Kayak Shetland, www.seakayakshetland. co.uk

 Meet Shetland's Ponies

 As one of world's smallest horse breeds, the Shetland pony is much loved across the globe.

 Standing at up to just 42 inches high as an adult, these remarkable and captivating animals are instantly recognisable, charming and endearing.
 Their warm winter coats and fuzzy manes carry a range of colours from chocolate brown and palomino to snow white and dapple grey, which gradually take a silky sheen as the months warm during summer.